PREGNANCY, BIRTH AND

 WHAT WE DO

-MCA works to improve our maternity system so that it better meets the needs and choices of Australian women and people accessing maternity care services.
+MCA works to improve our maternity system so that it better meets the needs and choices of Australian women accessing maternity care services.
 We do this through consumer representation, consumer advocacy, education and support.

 The Association is a national (Australian) consumer advocacy organisation made up of individuals and groups who share a commitment to improving the care of women in pregnancy, birth and the postnatal period.
 It is non-profit, non-political and non-sectarian.